How to Properly Paint Kitchen Cabinets

 Use a Tack Cloth to Remove Sanding Residue:

 Use a quality tack cloth to get all of the sanding dust off of the surface.
 Don’t use any cleaners at this point or a wet paper towel or even try to vacuum the dust off.
-A tack cloth is your best option such as these by Pure Gold or S&F (Stead and Fast)

 Use a Quality Water Based Primer:

-Use a 4” foam roller, letting dry between coats, rolling on 2 coats of a high quality paint designed for cabinets.
-Most of these paints have been formulated with a self-leveling compound, so with a good foam roller, you should get a factory type finish on your newly painted cabinets.
-We opted for the Insl-X Cabinet coat on the left and were thrilled with it, however, the All in one on the right is an excellent choice as well.
-Always follow the manufacturers directions on the can to get the best results.
+You’ll want to apply 2 Coats!
+Use a 4” foam roller, letting dry between coats, rolling on 2 coats of one of these products listed above.
+Use a high quality brush to get in the corners and nooks.
+Most of these paints have been formulated with a self-leveling compound, so with a good foam roller, you and a high quality brush, you should get a factory type finish on your newly painted cabinets.

 Take the time to complete all of the steps, reinstall your doors and enjoy your almost “brand new” kitchen.